YUZ128pitt/OpenConstruction/README.md

 This repro is largely based on the [MMdetection2](https://github.com/open-mmlab/mmdetection).
 Please follow their installation instruction.

 ## Training and testing
--Step 1 download the config files and put it under the config folder under mmdetection.
+-Step 1: download the config files and put it under the config folder under mmdetection.

--Step 2 modify the file path in the config files.
+-Step 2: modify the file path in the config files.

--run src/run_openconstruction_lifelong.sh
+-Step 3: run src/run_openconstruction_lifelong.sh

 ## Acknowledgments
 We sincerely thank [Anlab](http://www.anlab340.com), [AIRCon-Lab](https://profsckang.wixsite.com/uofa-rlab), and [Mechanics Computing and Simulation Laboratory](https://linjiarui.net/en/) for providing the datasets.